apache/privacy-website/policies/website-policy.md

 ## 2) YouTube

-YouTube content can be embedded only when the creator has given consent before loading any file from YouTube.
+YouTube content can be embedded only when the visitor has given consent before loading any file from YouTube.

 Please see: [YouTube Example 1](/examples/youtube-html/with-youtube-api.html)